n., plural: abiotic factors

 Human activity: pollution and the peppered moth

 Human activity is not a natural abiotic factor but caused by humans.
 It includes the impact of pollution, waste, and drainage on the environment.
-The adverse effects of human activity are already recognized and efforts are put to minimize such impacts.
+The adverse effects of human activity are already recognized by most studies and efforts are set to minimize such impacts (e.g., human-induced impacts caused by land-use change), especially in the global ecology.

-Some organisms have then served as indicator species, a species that indicates the conditions of the habitat.
-An example of that is the peppered moth that may be used as an indicator for the status of a particular environment in terms of pollution:
+Some organisms have then served as indicator species, a species that indicates the conditions of the habitat for over some time.
+An example of that is the peppered moth that may be used as an indicator of the status of a particular environment in terms of pollution in the subsequent decades:

 - A higher frequency of the light-peppered moth could mean the environment is slightly polluted.